 Life is not the cards we are dealt, nor is it the way we play those cards.
 That's because such a game, by definition, results in winners and losers.

 The secret to life is the ability to determine what the cards actually are.

 We all have the ability to make an ace from a joker, a flush from a pair.
-And once we understand that fact the need to play the hand is replaced with the desire to share our cards, openly, with others.
+And once we understand that fact the need to play the hand is replaced with the desire to share our cards, openly and generously, with others.